hakdo/markdowntest/README.md

 ### TOCTOU: Time of Check vs. Time of Use
 It is a common event in programs that a condition is checked prior to something being executed, for example to check if a user has access to some resource before fetching it and displaying it.
 Even if those two can happen within fractions of a second, there is a small gap between the check and the use of the resource, that an attacker can potentially use to change what is being executed.

-Temporary file case : consider an application that writes temp files to a public location.
+Temporary file case: consider an application that writes temp files to a public location.
 You can set the file permissions of the temp file to avoid tampering by other users.
-If the filed already exists before writing to it you may overwrite existing data needed by another process, or you may be using a file prepared by a hacker.
+If the file already exists before writing to it you may overwrite existing data needed by another process, or you may be using a file prepared by a hacker.
 Most programs check to see if a file already before opening it and writing to it in order to avoid this situation.
 If the file exists, the program can delete it, or simply choose another name – and if it doesn’t exist it simply opens the file object for writing.

 An attacker that writes a script to generate a file with the correct filename over and over again can in the end manage to create the file between the check (does it exist?) and the write operation.
 This could give the attacker the possible to read the contents by setting file permissions differently from the intention of the program.
 It is also possible for the attacker to use a symlink to make the program write its data to another file on the system.
 This type of vulnerability has been used for both making system inaccessible by forcing overwriting of password files, and for stealing encryption keys.

-Multiple instances case : Another, and more common race condition for web environments is multiple instances of a class trying to write to the same data object simultaneously.
+Multiple instances case: Another, and more common race condition for web environments is multiple instances of a class trying to write to the same data object simultaneously.
 A simple example would be to have two sensors counting the number of people passing through two doors.
 Whenever a door moves, a request is sent the web server to perform the following:

 * Get the current total count of door passes
 * Increment by 1